clement-callaert/ego-world-sub-jepa/docs/REPORT.md

 5. Eval: MPPI `n_samples=512`, `n_iters=6`, `horizon=8`,
    `max_episode_steps=700`, `episodes=50`, shared detector, seed 0.

-**Claims policy:** the factored model outperforms the monolithic one on planning on this stack (12.0% vs 0.0%) with near-identical probe R².
-This is one run at n=50 episodes and a single seed; do not state "factorization improves planning" without citing these artifacts and these statistical limits.
+**Claims policy:** the factored-config model outperforms the monolithic-config one on planning on this stack (12.0% vs 0.0%) with near-identical probe R².
+The comparison is confounded on `stop_grad_target` and `cov_weight`, is one run at n=50 episodes and a single seed; do not state "factorization improves planning".
 Do not mix Tier B/C numbers into this comparison.

 Reproduce: